marcusolsson/obsidian-plugin-docs/docs/guides/html-elements.md

 ## Style your elements

 You can add custom CSS styles to your plugin by adding a `styles.css` file in the plugin root directory.
-Let's add some styles for the previous book example:
+To add some styles for the previous book example:

 ```css title="styles.css"
 .book {